State's new coronavirus cases rise by 6,093; death toll climbs by 58 to pass 3,500

 The state record for increase is 83 on Tuesday, April 28.
 Twice, the increase was 72 – once in April and once last month.
 In Palm Beach County the record is 17 twice.

-Sixteen of the 58 deaths were in South Florida for a total of 1,962, or 56.0 percent though the population only comprises 30 percent.
+Twenty-six of the 58 deaths were in South Florida for a total of 1,972, or 56.3 percent though the population only comprises 30 percent.

 The youngest fatality in the state was reported Friday as a 16-year-old girl from Lee County, who was listed in the state database as a case on Tuesday, the day she died, WFLA reported.
 Carsyn Davis, of Fort Myers, was admitted to a hospital one week ago Friday, two days before her 17th birthday.